-Carboplatin can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
-You may need to have a platelet transfusion if your platelet count is low.
+Carboplatin can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding you can’t explain.
+This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
+Some people may need a drip to give them extra platelets.

 Loss of appetite

 You may lose your appetite during your treatment.
 Try to eat small meals regularly.
 Don’t worry if you don’t eat much for a day or two.
 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.